Ashmitha9880/data-structure/README.md

 # data-structure
-Write a C++ program for implementing Singly Linked list.
+1 )Write a C++ program for implementing Singly Linked list.
 //write a program to impliment the single linked list

 #include<iostream>